Eelviny/chia-docker/README.md

 The plots directory is mounted as read-only, for safety.

+### Setting up pooling

+Under the hood, Chia's pooling protocol uses a smart contract and an NFT (Non fungible token). **You need to get this NFT and apply the token to the plotter to get plots compatible with pooling.** If you continue to create your plots the same way you did pre-1.2, they won't be compatible with pools.

+For this example I'm using [pool.garden](https://pool.garden), but substitute the pool address with your pool of choice.
+Remember, you can always move your generated plots to another pool later.

+1. Enter your running farmer container: `podman exec -it farmer bash`
+2. Creating the NFT requires a tiny amount of XCH.
+Head over to https://faucet.chia.net/ and enter your wallet address (use `chia wallet get_address` to see your address) to get 100 mojo for this.
+3. Create your NFT by running `chia plotnft create -u https://farm.pool.garden -s pool`
+4. Wait for the transaction to complete.
+First you must be synced up, `chia show -s` shows your status.
+Type `chia plotnft show` to see the current status of your NFT creation.
+5. Type `chia plotnft show | grep 'P2 singleton address' | grep -oP 'xch.+$'` to get your "P2 singleton address".
+Note it down for the next stage.
+6. Type `chia keys show | grep 'Farmer public key' | grep -oP '(?<=: ).+$'` to get your "Farmer public key".
+Note it down for the next stage.

 ### Starting a plotter

 Multiple containers of the plotter can be run in parallel.
 It's recommended to stagger the start times to improve efficiency.
 Each container will keep generating new plots for as long as it's running, and also has an useful killswitch so you can instruct the container to exit once it finishes its next plot.

+1. Open the Dockerfile for the plotter.
+Replace `<contract address>` with your Farmer public key, and `<public key>` with your P2 singleton address.
+These values are not sensitive - if someone got hold of them, the worst they could do is help you by making some plots for you.
-1. Build the plotter image: `docker build -t localhost/chia-plotter plotter/`
+2. Build the plotter image: `docker build -t localhost/chia-plotter plotter/`
-2. Start the plotter with `docker run -d --name plotter1 -v /scratch/plotter1:/tmp -v /storage/chia:/plots localhost/chia-plotter`
+3. Start the plotter with `docker run -d --name plotter1 -v /scratch/plotter1:/tmp -v /storage/chia:/plots localhost/chia-plotter`
-3. Repeat, each time with plotter2, plotter3 etc.
+4. Repeat, each time with plotter2, plotter3 etc.

 **IMPORTANT**: Do not use the same /tmp directory for every plotter.
 On startup, the plotter will delete all temporary files it sees in this folder, to cleanup from potential failed previous runs.
 In the above example, the /tmp folder is given a subdirectory on the scratch drive.